Bonnie and Clyde (1967, Arthur Penn)

 For all the resourceful use of blood and guns as suggestive symbols, the early dismissal of sex as a part of Bonnie and Clyde’s relationship is a stunner, the filmmakers having elected — with questionable judgement — to replace Barrow’s bisexuality with impotence.
 This choice, bold though it may be in a sense, is disappointing.
 The script can also occasionally feel excessive, particularly in regard to the protracted sitcom of Bonnie and Clyde’s sexless but nearly marital relationship (“Why can’t we ever be alone?”
 Dunaway asks; “I’m hungry,” replies Beatty) and annoyance at the in-laws, not to mention the shift near the end toward portraying the Barrow clan as innocent victims of a corrupt system, but even then it’s compelling — that scene of Texas ranger Frank Hamer confronting a blinded Blanche (Estelle Parsons, brilliantly irritating) is chilling.
 Director Penn handles all this with levity and grave seriousness in proper turns, and the movie is aesthetically striking, coming across as the innovative birth of modern narrative film that it truly is.
 And perhaps there’s something right about the contradiction in being both in awe and skeptical of the Robin Hood claims about the Barrows.
 That matches the film well with its audience, above all else.

 That brings us to the end. one of the most famous, controversial, and revolutionary film sequences of the ’60s.
 Certainly you cannot make any claims that it’s a copout.
 Structurally, it’s perfect, because it gives you that all-important closing explosion that should be mandatory for all thrillers.
 And visually, it’s unforgettable, and probably as sexy as any shootout could possibly be, the use of blood as eroticism as radical now as then.
 (Note the quick, knowing smile flashed between Beatty and Dunaway just before they are killed, the most brilliant idea of the picture.)
-But in a moral sense, it adds to the skewed perspective of the police that begins to overtake the narrative late in the film.
+But in a moral sense, it adds to the skewed perspective that begins to overtake the narrative late in the film.
 You simply cannot come away with any ambiguity about unarmed people, not posing an immediate threat, being not just murdered but murdered brutally, shot over and over and over again, literally riddled with bullets, while they just dance around in turmoil.
-This isn’t the way it happened, of course — they never left the car, which was loaded with weapons — and it doesn’t matter how many people they had killed; the audience knows that the movie version of Bonnie and Clyde didn’t deserve this, and therefore, the audience is now being unfairly manipulated, and that would be true even if this were not based on fact.
+This isn’t the way it happened, of course — they never left the car, which was loaded with weapons — and it doesn’t matter how many people they had killed; the audience knows that the movie version of Bonnie and Clyde didn’t deserve this, and therefore, the audience is now being manipulated.

 [Expansion of a review originally posted in 2006.]